More case studies with European sections

 - Outdoor spaces and terraces.

-As regards the construction, because of the need to have the building operating in a short period of time [the first cruise ship arrived 6 months from the winning of the competition] industrial construction was adopted, allowing the size of the terminal to be increased or reduced, according to the future needs of the Port of Bilbao.
+As regards the construction, because of the need to have the building operating in a short period of time (the first cruise ship arrived 6 months after the competition had been won) industrial construction was adopted, allowing the size of the terminal to be increased or reduced according to the future needs of the Port of Bilbao.

-Rock wool panels were installed as a façade cladding, painted black, formed by two steel sheets, the interior sheet being 0.5 mm thick and the exterior sheet being 0.7 mm thick, with a total panel thickness of 80 mm, mounted vertically in 900 mm wide modules fixed to galvanised sheet furring.
-Some panels have a minimum continuous relief, making the building change colour, so as to reflect light throughout the day.
+Rock wool panels were installed as facade cladding, painted black, formed by two steel sheets, the interior sheet being 0.5 mm thick and the exterior sheet being 0.7 mm thick, with a total panel thickness of 80 mm, mounted vertically in 900 mm wide modules fixed to galvanised sheet furring.
+Some panels have a minimum continuous relief, making the building change colour so as to reflect light throughout the day.

 Partitions of 13N-13N / 70 / 13N-13N plasterboard were used, comprising a 13N double layer on each side of the 70 mm steel section, with studding every 400 mm.
-Smooth finish for painting and/or tiling.
-Rockwool internal insulation 40 mm thick and having a density of 30 kg/m3.
+A smooth finish was chosen for painting and/or tiling.
+Rockwool internal insulation of 40 mm thick and having a density of 30 kg/m3 was selected.

-The roof is highly visible from parts of the city and from the decks of the ships arriving at the terminal, so considerable attention was paid to its appearance, effectively making it a fifth facade of the building.
-It is installed as a potential walkable area if this were required in the future.
+The roof is highly visible from parts of the city and from the decks of the ships arriving at the terminal, so considerable attention was paid to its appearance effectively making it a fifth facade of the building.
+It was installed as a potential walkable area if this were to be required in the future.